marvinm2/AOPWikiRDF/README.md

 ```

 ## Step 5 - Move the all.ttl file and create a .graph file.
-First, enter the "/data" folder and move the "all.ttl" file to the folder upstream by using:
+First, enter the "/data" folder and move the Turtle file(s) to the folder upstream by using:
 ```
 cd data
-mv aopwiki.ttl ../
+mv AOPWikiRDF.ttl ../
 cd ../
 ```